White-Canvas-Co/senior-frontend-assessment/README.md

 - (Optional) "Open in Maps" links to Google Maps.
 - (Optional) Temperature background colours based on the ranges specified here - https://www.weatherzone.com.au/help/legend#legend_temperature.
 - (Optional) Handle error cases gracefully.

+> **Note**
+>
+> In some cases, the API may not return all the expected data.
+If this occurs, please demonstrate in your code how you handle this situation.
+Additionally, your code should reflect that it assumes the presence of this data.
+You may still refer to the sample response in the API documentation to understand how to handle the missing data.